 However, John Oates, assistant secretary for employment and training administration at the U.S. Department of Labor, defended the choice of metrics and the decision to let colleges submit their own information.
 Oates told Inside Higher Ed, "The nice part about the metrics of this prize, and former NCES commissioners may not agree with this, but there's validity in measures that show real results.
 If a local hospital is hiring your graduates over someone else's graduates from a different sector, that says something, and that should be a data validator that we look at as we move forward, because most of the kids that go to college anywhere need a job – those without trust funds."

-The jury process has begun to choose the top college in the country, based on the criteria used by the Aspen Institute.
-For a complete list of the 120 community colleges located in 32 states across the country, check out the Aspen Institute website
+The jury process has begun to choose the top college in the country based on the criteria used by the Aspen Institute.
+Check out the Aspen Institute website for a complete list of the 120 community colleges in 32 states across the country.

 Questions?
 Contact us on Facebook. @communitycollegereview